rxaviersantos/rxaviersantos/README.md

 <p />

 <p align="center">
-  👋🏽 Software Analyst and Bachelor in Information Systems from Faculdade Anhanguera.👨🏽‍💻 Passionate about technology, always looking for solutions to real-world problems.  📚🌟 Currently improving his skills in software development.🫱🏼‍🫲🏽 I love networking and meeting amazing people.
+  👋🏽 Software Analyst and Bachelor in Information Systems from Faculdade Anhanguera.👨🏽‍💻 Passionate about technology, always looking for solutions to real-world problems. 📚🌟 Currently improving his skills in software development, with a special focus on technologies like Java. 🫱🏼‍🫲🏽 I love networking and meeting amazing people.

 <p />